-Students who graduate with a degree from the Department of English meet multiple state, regional, national, and international needs.
+Students who graduate with a degree from the Department of English and Interdisciplinary Studies meet multiple state, regional, national, and international needs.
 The department trains English teachers prepares professionals equipped to work in a variety of roles and environments in society, and provides personal and professional opportunities likely not available to students if not for their course work in English (such as technical and/or professional writing).

 One of the most critical needs at the state, regional, and national levels is the growing demand for English and Language Arts teachers at the K-12 level.
 The department prepares students to become such teachers and, therefore, enables schools to not only continue with required English courses but also to maintain their programs and activities related to English (plays, literary magazines, etc.).

 Roughly half of our English students choose to pursue the English Education major and/or double major.
 For example, many students choose to major in Psychology, Sociology, Economics, Political Science, Pre-Law, Modern Languages, Journalism, and Communication Studies & Theatre.
 Students find that they are more marketable when pairing an English major with other areas of study, and the department supports the needs of these students.

 Many of our graduates attend graduate programs in English, starting with the M.A.
 Several have gone on to attend Ph.D. programs and are faculty members at universities across the nation (Alabama, Georgia, Pennsylvania, and South Dakota, for example).